ABOUT LEIGH

 Leigh quickly established herself as a prominent figure in the Berkshire nonprofit and business sectors.
 She served on the Development Committee of Volunteers in Medicine, was appointed to the Board of Directors for Saint James Place, and worked as the Marketing Director for the Mahaiwe Performing Arts Center.
 In 2018, she became the Director of Development for Eagle Mill in the Town of Lee, where she played a key role in the $80 million revitalization of the historic 1808 paper mill.
 In this capacity, she successfully secured millions in federal and state funding, along with historic tax credits, for this transformative mixed-use project.

-Leigh is the Communications Director at Construct, the largest and longest-running affordable nonprofit in the Southern Berkshires.
+Prior to becoming State Representative, Leigh worked as the Communications Director at Construct, the largest and longest-running affordable nonprofit in the Southern Berkshires.
 Hired in 2020 to raise Construct's profile and enhance and expand its fundraising efforts, she played a pivotal role in securing the acquisition of the Windflower Inn for workforce housing, using her expertise to foster economic development.
 Leigh also spearheaded the successful three-year BUILD campaign, raising hundreds of thousands of dollars to facilitate Construct's transformation into the Construct Center for Affordable Housing.
 She collaborated closely with financial partners Greylock Federal Credit Union, and the dedication of the Center took place in September 2024.

-In addition to her full-time role at Construct and elected positions with the Town of Great Barrington, Leigh is a Board Director at 1Berkshire and was appointed shortly after that to the Berkshire Blueprint 2.0 Advisory Council and Berkshire Leadership Impact Council tasked with guiding the region's ambitious ten-year strategic roadmap.
+She has served as a Board Director at 1Berkshire and on the Berkshire Blueprint 2.0 Advisory Council and Berkshire Leadership Impact Council, which are tasked with guiding the region's ambitious ten-year strategic roadmap.

 Leigh has been very active in the community on many issues: